 For simple cycles , establish an exergy balance poses no particular problem but needs to be done very carefully as otherwise errors can be committed.

-Detailed methodological guidance is provided in the last Chapter of Part 2 of the book Energy Systems.
+Detailed methodological guidance is provided in the last Chapter of Part 2 of the first edition of the book Energy Systems.
 The Excel spreadsheet, downloadable from the link below, allows you, with some precautions, to reuse the Thermoptim results files.

 Exergy balances of complex cycles